 It’s pretty simple really.
 Look for gifts that add value to someone’s life (or yours).
-Gifts that are useful, are made with better materials and ingredients, small-batch and perhaps that give back in some way (eg. a charitable cause) or offer an experience such as a day trip to a Nordic Spa, a pottery, a specialty cooking class or even host them for a cozy homemade winter dinner.
+Gifts that are useful, are made with better, more sustainable materials and ingredients, small-batch, that give back in some way (eg. a charitable cause) or offer an experience such as a day trip to a Nordic Spa, a pottery, a specialty cooking class or even host them for a cozy homemade winter dinner.
 The options are endless really, even if physical gifts aren't the right thing for a particular person.

 3. A big one (well in my opinion) is gift wrapping.
 Here are some tips:

 Reuse and repurpose packaging - boxes, tissue paper, bags, ribbon.
 Keep what you can and keep using them so they have a longer life and stay out of the trash.
 Of course, recycle when possible.
 I keep a bin with gift wrap & bags that we've received over the years and reuse it when I can each year.

 Reusable fabric wrapping aka FUROSHIKI - the Japanese way of wrapping gifts.
 I am becoming obsessed with this way of gift wrapping.
 First off, it looks beautiful, especially when you add a few sprigs of greenery!
 If you are on a budget, you can use old fabric (even sheets, pillow cases) that you have lying around.
-If you don’t have anything usable, you can find some pieces at places like Value Village for a few bucks and upcycle those old, but cute AF sheets into some ga-ga gorgeous wrapping!
+If you don’t have anything usable, you can find some pieces at places like Value Village for a few bucks and up-cycle those old, but cute AF sheets into some ga-ga gorgeous wrapping!

-If you don’t really have the time to start sourcing fabric, there are some great small businesses selling these beautiful, ready to go wraps such as Olsen + Olsen a woman owned, eco-friendly products business from Quebec and many of the zero waste stores carry them as well such as Bare Market & The Re Place in Toronto.
+If you don’t really have the time to start sourcing fabric, there are some great small businesses selling beautifully designed, ready to go wraps such as Olsen + Olsen a woman owned, eco-friendly products business from Quebec and many of the zero waste stores carry them as well such as Bare Market & The Re Place in Toronto.
 Then if you want to add a little more festiveness, add a few delicate pieces of greenery, a pinecone and voila!
-You can find these items outside (yes, you can step outside for some air) pretty easily here in Canada HAH!
+You can find these items outside for FREE (yes, you can step outside for some air) pretty easily here in Canada HAH!